ugsdw-admin/ugsdw-netlify-cms/_posts/2024-08-08-ugsdw-stands-against-iowa-abortion-ban.md

 ---
 ![Protesters march through Grinnell](assets/uploads/20181214.uniondirectaction.009.jpg)

-GRINNELL, IOWA — The Union of Grinnell Student Dining Workers stands unequivocally against the dangerous, authoritarian, and unscientific six-week abortion ban that will take effect in Iowa today.
+GRINNELL, IOWA — The Union of Grinnell Student Dining Workers stands unequivocally against the dangerous, authoritarian, and unscientific six-week abortion ban that took effect in Iowa last week.

 The right of all people to exercise self-determination over their bodies and lives is a cornerstone of our fight in the labor movement.
 Everyone has the right to healthcare.
 That includes safe, effective and private access to abortion, birth control, reproductive healthcare, and information.